 The Ghost of Ballygally has been around for the best part of 400 years.
 Locals believe that the ghost is that of Lady Isabella Shaw, wife of Lord James Shaw.

 The stunning Belle Isle Castle is nestled in the grounds of Belle Isle Estate.
 Rooms are tastefully decorated in a style that bears all the characteristics of a majestic stately home.
-The Estate has been designated a Special Area of Conservation and the award winning castle is a stunning 17th century country house offering lake views.
+The Estate has been designated a Special Area of Conservation and the award-winning castle is a stunning 17th-century country house offering lake views.

 Helen’s Tower is hidden on the edge of a winding lane on a beautiful hillside in County Down.
 It is a 3 storey, stone tower with accommodation for two guests for that perfect romantic getaway.

 Built in the 12th century by Norman knight, John de Courcy, Killyleagh Castle is the oldest inhabited castle in Ireland today.
 It is located outside Belfast in the County Down area.
 It is a unique self-catering hotel where the two towers have been converted in self-contained apartments for short-term rentals.
-Guests can have use of tennis courts and swimming pool as well as the roof top patio.
+Guests can have the use of tennis courts and swimming pool as well as the rooftop patio.
 The towers can sleep up to 15 people and offer modern facilities including central heating.

 Along the Causeway Coastal route, this charming gate lodge sits on the end of a stone bridge over the Glenarm River.
 The Barbican Gatelodge comes complete with gothic windows and a stone turret staircase.
-For a special view, head up to the roof garden in early evening for some spectacular views of the coastline.
+For a special view, head up to the roof garden in the early evening for some spectacular views of the coastline.

 This self-catering accommodation is the perfect romantic hideaway and the ideal starting point for taking a road trip to discover the drama of the Causeway Coast.